 The Guthrie Theater offers Gateway Tickets for low income patrons.
 These tickets cost just $5 each and are available to adults (age 18+) who are enrolled in MN EBT, TANF, WIC, Section 8, SSDI, SSI or other government benefits programs.
 Up to four tickets may be purchased for select performances.

-The Transit Assistance Program helps low-income residents of Minneapolis and the surrounding area.
+The Transit Assistance Program is one of the most helpful EBT discounts in MN, especially if you’re having a hard time getting around.
+This helps low-income residents of Minneapolis and the surrounding area.
 Through this program, you will pay just $1 for transit fare for the rest of the year!
 You can qualify by bringing your MN EBT card or one of these other documents to the SouthWest Transit Station or MetroTransit Service Center.

 The Walker Art Center focuses on sharing the creative expression of artists.
 They include visual, performing and media arts.
-Through the Museums for All program, the Walker Art Center is offering discounted admission for just $2 per person with a MN EBT card.
+Through the Museums for All program, the Walker Art Center is offering free admission to adults with an EBT card.
 Children under 18 are free.

 Plymouth